pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

 Style conventions are not the result of a pure aestethic choice, but they aim at specific practical goals, such as increasing readibility and reducing the chance to produce bugs.

 **Styles and conventions of the major languages used in cognitive neuroscience:**
-As a rule of thumb, you do not need to memorize all the language conventions, but it would be a good starting point to read the main guidelines and to start including them immediately in your code.
-With time you will be able to include more and more conventions into your code, but keep in mind that following some of them will be, at times, tedious and it might not come naturally, but stick to them and it will pay off.
+As a rule of thumb, you do not need to memorize all the language conventions, but it would be a good starting point to read the main points and to start including them immediately in your code.
+With time you will be able to include more and more conventions into your code.

 - **Python:** [https://peps.python.org/pep-0008/#introduction](https://peps.python.org/pep-0008/#introduction)
 - **Matlab:** [https://www.mathworks.com/matlabcentral/fileexchange/45047-matlab-style-guidelines-cheat-sheet](https://www.mathworks.com/matlabcentral/fileexchange/45047-matlab-style-guidelines-cheat-sheet)